 We invite your school to select up to 10 students from Years 10 or 11 to attend the Program.
 We recommend that you select students who have demonstrated an interest in social justice issues and pursuing a career in the legal industry.

-There is capacity for a total of 100 students (maximum of 10 from each school) to attend the full program this year and schools will be accepted on a first-come first-served basis.
+There is the capacity for a total of 100 students (maximum of 10 from each school) to attend the full program this year and schools will be accepted on a first-come-first-served basis.
 We encourage diversity amongst the participants.